keu/docs/tutorials/get-started-with-airflow-part-2.md

 ```

 The DAG itself has two tasks.
 The first task uses the `GithubTagSensor` to check whether a tag named `v1.0` has been to your GitHub repository.
-It uses the Airflow variable (`my_github_repo`) and connection (`my_github_connection`) to access the correct repository with the appropriate credentials.
+It utilizes the Airflow variable (`my_github_repo`) and connection (`my_github_connection`) to access the correct repository with the appropriate credentials.
 The sensor checks for the tag every 30 seconds and will time out after one day.
-It is best practice to always set a `timeout` because the default value is 7 days, which is a long default value that can impact performance.
+It is best practice to always set a `timeout` because the default value is quite long at 7 days, which can impact performance if left unchanged in DAG that run on a higher frequency.

 ```python
     tag_sensor = GithubTagSensor(